aws-samples/emr-studio-samples/cluster_templates/cluster-templates-for-selfservice/README.md

 Follow these instructions to deploy the sample macro in your AWS cloudformation environment.

-1. Deploy your AWS Lambda function using the sample emr-transform-lambda.yaml:
+Deploy the "emr-transform-lambda.yaml" template in cloudformation.
+The stack will deploy an IAM Role, an AWS Lambda function and initializes the "emr-size-macro" in AWS Cloudformation.

 ```
 aws cloudformation create-stack \